Arguments for the proposition, 1:18-5:21

 oJti "-" - that.
 Serving to introduce a dependent statement, direct discourse, expressing what Paul is supposed to have said / taught, namely "let us do evil ......"

 poihswmen (poiew) aor. subj. "let us do [evil]" - let us practice.
 Hortatory subjunctive.

 ta kaka adj. "evil" - evil things.
+The articular adjective serves as a substantive, accusative object of the verb "to do."
 The plural obviously indicates a string of evil acts, even possibly habitual evil.

-iJna + subj. "that [good may result]" - that [good may come].
-Here forming a final clause expressing purpose: "in order that ..."
+iJna + subj. "that [good may result]" - that [the good may come].
+Here introducing a final clause expressing purpose: "in order that ..."